Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) clone mosaics– heterogeneity of phytocenosis associated with vegetative propagation of plants;

-in) phytoenvironmental mosaics- heterogeneity of phytocenosis associated with a change in the environment by one of the species and the response to this change of other species;
+V) phytoenvironmental mosaics– heterogeneity of the phytocenosis associated with changes in the environment by one of the species and the response of other species to this change;

-G) allelopathic mosaics due to the release of some plant species of strongly smelling aromatic substances;
+G) allelopathic mosaics caused by the release of strong-smelling aromatic substances by some plant species;

-e) zoogenic mosaics are formed as a result of the impact of animals;
+d) zoogenic mosaics are formed as a result of exposure to animals;

 f) a + b + c + d + e.

-46. Irregularity in the distribution of plant species within a plant community and the resulting mosaic pattern is due to a number of reasons.
-By origin, the following types of mosaics are distinguished:
+46. The uneven distribution of plant species within the plant community and the associated patchiness is due to a number of reasons.
+Based on their origin, the following types of mosaic are distinguished:

-a) phytogenic, due to competition, changes in the phytoenvironment or characteristics of life forms of plants;
+A) phytogenic caused by competition, changes in the phytoenvironment or characteristics of plant life forms;

-b) edaphotopic associated with the heterogeneity of the edaphotope (roughness of the microrelief, different drainage, heterogeneity of soils, etc.);
+b) edaphotopic, associated with the heterogeneity of the edaphotope (irregularities in the microrelief, different drainage, soil heterogeneity, etc.);

-in) zoogenic caused by direct or indirect influence of animals (trampling, eating, deposition of excrement);
+V) zoogenic caused by direct or indirect influence of animals (trampling, eating, laying excrement);

-G) anthropogenic, the reason for which is human economic activity (grazing of farm animals, selective felling of trees in the forest, campfires, etc.)
+G) anthropogenic, the reason for which is human economic activity (grazing farm animals, selective cutting of trees in the forest, fire pits, etc.)

-e) exogenous, due to the action of abiotic environmental factors - the influence of wind, water, etc.
+d) exogenous, caused by the action of abiotic environmental factors - the influence of wind, water, etc.

 f) a + b + d;

-47. Mosaic in the forest is least pronounced where:
+47. Mosaicism in the forest is least pronounced where:

 a) the tree layer is formed by one species;

-b) the tree layer is formed by species similar in their influence on the environment;
+b) the tree layer is formed by species that are similar in their influence on the environment;

 e) growing conditions for most species are unfavorable;